HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 | `security.core.configWizardPassword` | Sets the password of the `configWizardUser` to this value. |
 | `security.remoteSearch.wasUser` | Creates a user with this name if it does not exist already.
 Then make that user the Websphere primary admin user for Remote Search. |
 | `security.remoteSearch.wasPassword` | Sets the password of the Remote Search `wasUser` to this value. |

-## Updating Credentials

-If the user credentials were, at any time, changed manually and not through the Helm values, the values for Core, ConfigWizard and Remote Search credentials in Helm must be updated (See the above table for reference).
-If you are using the [custom secret](#guidelines-for-configuring-credentials-from-secrets), the credentials in the secret must also be set to the current credentials.
-Then, a `helm upgrade` with those values must be executed.
-Afterward, the Helm values can be used to change the credentials.

-If an LDAP is configured as the user registry, you must manually set the security credentials to the credentials of the administrator user from LDAP.
-If the users are changed in the LDAP, you must manually update the security credentials in the Helm chart.
-The credentials are used in several startup and configuration scripts.
-Changes in the Helm values will not cause any changes to the LDAP users.

-## Upgrading
-Ensure that the current credentials are [set properly](#updating-credentials) in the Helm Values before doing the upgrade.

 ## Configuring Credentials from Secrets